 If, for whatever reason, the match isn't working out, a homestay switch can be requested by both the student and the homestay family.
-Some reasons are more likely than others to result in a homestay switch, for example, if either the homestay family or the student do not meet the expectations outlined in the Homestay and Student Expectations Agreement.
+Some reasons are more likely than others to result in a homestay switch, for example, if either the homestay family or the student do not meet the expectations outlined in Section 5.